Sahlen's

-Sponsorships

-Racing team

-Sahlen's is currently the corporate sponsor of the Sahlen's Six Hours of Watkins Glen as well as Team Sahlen.
-The team features Sahlen's owner Joe Sahlen and Joe, Wayne, and Will Nonnamaker.

-Professional soccer

-Sahlen's sponsored the Western New York Flash professional women's soccer team.
-The Sahlen family owned and operated the franchise from 2008 to 2016.

-Official hot dog title

-Sahlen's is the official hot dog of the Charlotte Knights, Watkins Glen International, and the Buffalo Bisons.

 Sporting facilities

 On October 9, 2018, Sahlen's bought the naming rights to Sahlen Field, a baseball park located in downtown Buffalo, New York, which hosts the Buffalo Bisons minor league baseball team.

 On February 10, 2011, Sahlen's bought the five-year naming rights to Sahlen's Stadium a soccer-specific stadium in Rochester, New York.
 In October 2015, the stadium operators announced that they would not exercise the option to continue the existing naming agreement with Sahlen's, but would instead seek a new agreement.
 In the interim, the stadium reverted to being known as Rochester Rhinos Stadium.

 Sahlen's also owns Sahlen's Sports Park, a 180,000-square-foot multi-sport public indoor facility with three open fields, one boarded field, a fitness center and cafe located in Elma, New York.